-All Ph.D. and M.S. students are required to have successfully completed (grade of "C" or better) differential and integral calculus.
+All Ph.D. and M.S. students are required to have successfully completed (grade of "C" or better) Calculus I and Calculus II.
 If an applicant has not completed these requirements by the time of enrollment in the Department of Oceanography and Coastal Sciences, they will be required to do so during their first year at LSU.
 However, it is advisable to have at least the first calculus course completed prior to enrollment.
-This requirement can be met by taking MATH 1550 (Analytical Geometry and Calculus I) and MATH 1552 (Analytical Geometry and Calculus II) at LSU.
+This requirement can be met by taking MATH 1550 (Analytical Geometry and Calculus I) and MATH 1552 (Analytical Geometry and Calculus II).
 For a course at another university to count as equivalent to LSU's MATH 1550, it should cover limits, differentiation, and integration, not only for algebraic functions, but also for exponential and trigonometric functions.
 Math 1554 (Calculus II for Life Sciences) may be substituted from Math 1552 with prior committee approval.
 For M.S. students, who have not completed Calculus II by the time of enrollment another quantitative focused course taken during their first year at LSU may be substituted for Calculus II with prior approval of their advisory committee (including but not limited to courses in math, statistics, modeling, computer sciences, etc.).
 A student may register for those courses on a pass-fail basis with approval of the student's major professor, department chair, instructor of the course involved, and the dean of the Graduate School.
 The instructor will determine actual quality of work required to obtain a grade of "P".
 Professional M.S. students (i.e. not thesis track) are exempt from the above requirements.

 Additional prerequisites for DOCS core courses include biology, chemistry, geology and physics: One semester introductory course in physics and one in geology, two chemistry courses equivalent to LSU CHEM 1201 & 1202 and two biology courses for science majors equivalent to LSU BIOL 1201 & 1202 with grades of "C" or better.
 Students not meeting all prerequisites may be admitted provisionally.